4.7

 Where to get the free ferry to the Statue of Liberty?

-The ferry trip is about 25 minutes long.
-The St. George Terminal is located at 1 Bay Street, Staten Island.
-The Whitehall Terminal is located at 4 South Street, Manhattan.
+You can board this ferry from St. George Terminal at 1 Bay Street, Staten Island or Whitehall Terminal located at 4 South Street, Manhattan.

 How much does the Staten Island Ferry cost?